-G. Intentional Walk.
+G. Announced Intentional Walk.

 At the Majors level only, defensive teams will now be able to intentionally walk a batter by announcing the decision to the plate umpire.
 The request may be made prior to or during the at bat.
 After appropriate notification is made by the defensive manager, the ball is ruled dead and no other runners may advance unless forced by the batter's award of first base.
 Once the award is granted, the appropriate number of "balls" needed based on the count on the batter at the time of the manager's request to complete the intentional walk will be added to the pitcher's official pitch count.
+No batter may be issued an announced intentional walk more than once in a game.